ankita132/react_google_map/README.md

-Install Node.js and npm in your system
+Install Node.js and npm in your system<br>
-Install create-react-app in your system git clone your repository and install the node modules using npm Install to run the app use npm start
+Install create-react-app in your system<br>
+git clone your repository and install the node modules using npm install<br>
+to run the app use npm start<br>